 Welcome to the Department of Anesthesiology at UT Health San Antonio.
 As Chair, I could not be more enthusiastic about the present and future of our Department.
 To meet our missions of teaching, clinical service, research and operational excellence, we are training some of the finest anesthesiologists, providing high-quality, patient-centered care, creating infrastructure for clinical research and data science.
 My vision for our department includes physician leadership development and an ACGME fellowship for health informatics in the coming year.

-We currently have 60 residents in our 4-year program.
-We filled our 2019 entering class on Match Day with 16 outstanding candidates who’s average USMLE Part I score is 230 and average Part II score is 239.
-Our 50+ faculty members are fully committed to providing every learning opportunity for our residents.
-Currently 95% of our graduates are board-certified by the American Board of Anesthesiology (ABA).
+We currently have 63 residents in our 4-year program.
+We filled our 2021 entering class on Match Day with 16 outstanding candidates who’s average USMLE Part I score is 233 and average Part II score is 243.
+Our 40+ faculty members are fully committed to providing every learning opportunity for our residents.
+Currently, 95% of our graduates are board-certified by the American Board of Anesthesiology (ABA), and 100% of our CA1s taking the ABA BASIC examination in 2021 passed on the first attempt, with three scoring in the top 10th percentile.
 Our core program as well as our fellowships in Pain Medicine and Critical Care Medicine have attained a 10-year resurvey cycle from the ACGME.

 University Hospital, our primary teaching facility, is a state-of-the-art tertiary care center that is responsible for both adult and pediatric level 1 trauma for all of South Texas.
 Last year we provided anesthesia services for over 18,800 cases including cardiothoracic surgery, hepato-biliary transplant, lung transplant, advanced neurosurgical cases, acute stroke interventions, orthopedic joint and trauma, as well as robotic and high risk gynecological surgery.
 We cover a robust women’s health service that saw almost 3,000 deliveries last year, many involving high risk maternal conditions.
 Our new 300 bed Women’s and Children’s Hospital will be open in 2022.
 The growth target for 2022 is projected to surpass 5,000 deliveries per year.
 San Antonio is one of the fastest growing cities in the U.S. and University Hospital is building to meet our community’s future health care needs.
 In addition our hospital system is consistently ranked as the best hospital in San Antonio by US News and World Report.